box/developer.box.com/CONTRIBUTING.md

 ### <a name='Deployingchanges'></a>Deploying changes

-By pushing to the `master` branch the source will automatically be compiled and pushed to the [`en`][en_branch] branch by [Travis][travis].
+By pushing to the `default` branch the source will automatically be compiled and pushed to the [`en`][en_branch] branch by [Travis][travis].